Equity crowdfunding is a way for companies to raise capital by selling ownership stakes.

 - Ongoing reports: $2,000-5,000/year

-- Other costs: 2% from the raised amount
+- Other costs: 2% with the raised amount

 How Much Money Can Be Raised?